 Chargebacks were the leading credit card issue.
 For personal transaction accounts, relationship ended was the primary customer concern.
 Pre-payment penalties were the top issue with mortgage products.
 The total number of banking cases closed was 461 in 2021 compared to 314 in 2020, an increase of 47%.

-increase in

-cases from
+514 opened cases 55% increase in cases from 2020

-days on average

-to complete an
+461 closed cases 55 days on average to complete an investigation average compensation

-investigation

-514 opened cases

-467 closed cases

-average compensation
+OPENED CASES

-Data excludes impact of the departure of Bank of Nova Scotia and its subsidiary, Tangerine.
+\ Data excludes impact of the departure of Bank of Nova Scotia and its subsidiary, Tangerine.